AlexMog/MyEpiCMS/README.md

 MyEpiCMS
 ========

-MyEpiCMS is a small and light CMS (Content Management System) who provides simple and fast Code edit.
+MyEpiCMS is a small and light CMS (Content Management System) API (Application Programming Interface) who provide a core where you can add plugins and templates.
-It is OpenSource and is created to help programmers who need a basical site.

-The CMS is easy to edit -in the codes lines- and is fully configurable without needing to modify any code lines.

-You can also create your mods/plugins and publish them!
+With this plugins, you can create many things:
+- Page gestionnary
+- Download methods
+- Administration, etc...

+We will need some programmers to help us and test ouer application (and create plugins, maby :))

+You want to have MySQL?
+Just create a simple plugin who connects to a database ;) -you can use ouer MySQL class helper-

+OpenSource FTW!